 - The Arrangement or Negotiation Phase

-In Jewish culture, when it was time for a young man to marry, typically his father would choose a bride for him and then send an agent or representative to the bride’s family to negotiate an arrangement for a marriage.
-The bride, of course, had to give her consent and if she did, a mohar or Bride Price was established and a Ketubah or written document was drawn up in which the bride price, the promises of the bridegroom, and the rights of the bride were clearly stated.
+In Jewish culture, when it was time for a young man to marry, typically his father would choose a bride for him and then send an agent or representative to the bride’s family to negotiate a marriage contract.
+Once the arrangements were made, the bride had to give her consent.
+If and when she did, a mohar or Bride Price was established and a Ketubah or written document was drawn up in which the bride price, the promises of the bridegroom, and the rights of the bride were clearly stated.
 This document would have to be executed and signed prior to the wedding ceremony.

-Afterward, the bridegroom would go back to his father’s house, where he would begin preparing a home for his new bride.
-Before leaving, though, he would reassure her of his eventual return with this promise: “I go to prepare a place you; if I go, I will return again unto you.”
-After his departure, the bride would undergo a mikvah—or water immersion—a ritual of cleansing marking a separation from her former way of life to a new life with her spouse.
+Afterward, the bridegroom would go back to his father’s house where he would begin preparing a home for his new bride.
+Before leaving here, though, he would reassure her of his eventual return with this promise: “I go to prepare a place you; if I go, I will return again unto you.”
+After his departure, the bride would undergo a mikvah—or water immersion—a ritual of cleansing that marked a separation from her former way of life to a new life with her spouse.

 - The Betrothal Phase

 This marked the beginning of the Betrothal Period, which usually lasted a year.
-During this time, the bride was consecrated and set apart, busily preparing her wedding garments for the big day; while the bridegroom was away making, ready their new home.
-The bride had to be ready at all times because she had no idea when her groom would return for her.
-Even the groom didn’t know when that would be because he first had to get permission from his father—who had to be completely satisfied that his son’s house was in order.
+During this time, the bride was consecrated and set apart, busily preparing her wedding garments for the big day, while the bridegroom was away making ready their new home.
+Because she had no idea when her groom would return for her, the bride had to be ready at all times.
+Even the groom didn’t know when he would return because he first had to get permission from his father, who had to be completely satisfied that his son’s house was in order.

 - The Marriage and Consummation Phase

 Once he received his father’s permission, the bridegroom would return—usually in the middle of the night—with a shout, “Behold the bridegroom comes,” and with the blowing of the shofar or ram’s horn.
-He would then abduct his bride from her father’s home and carry her away in a sacred procession to the chupah or wedding canopy where the marriage would take place.
-There, they would be treated as royalty, with the bridegroom in the role of a newly-crowned king, and the bride as his queen.
+He would abduct his bride from her father’s home and carry her away in a sacred procession to the chupah or wedding canopy where the marriage was to take place.
+There they would be treated like royalty, with the bridegroom in the role of a newly crowned king, and the bride as his queen.

-Although this wedding tradition bears little relevance to our lives today, because it was such an integral part of everyday life when the Bible was written, we must take time to familiarize ourselves with each of this tradition’s three parts if we are ever going to understand the Story it has to tell.
-For, not only do these phases provide the framework for all of God’s Great Love Story, they also serve as the basis for the Plot, and propel the Action of the Story forward in both the Old and the New Testaments.
+Although this wedding tradition bears little relevance to our lives today, because it was such an integral part of everyday life when the Bible was written, we must take time to familiarize ourselves with each of this tradition’s three parts if we are going to understand the Story it has to tell.
+Not only do these phases provide the framework for all of God’s Great Love Story, but they also serve as the basis for the Plot and propel the Action of the Story forward in both the Old and the New Testaments.

-As we shall see in the upcoming scene, in the Old Testament—which is all about God’s love relationship with Israel…
+As we shall see in the upcoming scene in the Old Testament, dealing with God’s love relationship with Israel…

 - The Betrothal Phase will follow on the heels of this negotiation and will cover the period of time from Genesis 15 to Exodus 19.
 At that time Moses, acting as God’s representative, will abduct Israel in the middle of the night from the “house of Pharaoh,” and lead her in a sacred procession to the Marriage Chupah at Mount Sinai;